On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: The scaled three-dimensional problem for a family of generalised membrane shells

 whereas, for linearly elastic generalised membrane shells of the second kind, the results of the asymptotic analysis are posed (cf., e.g., Theorem~5.6-2 of~\cite{Ciarlet2000}) over the space

 In what follows, given a function $v \in L^2(\Omega)$, we denote by $\bar{v}$ the average of $v$ with respect to the transverse variable, i.e.,

 and we recall that the properties for averages with respect to the transverse variable are established in Section~4.2 of~\cite{Ciarlet2000}.
-In the same spirit, we denote the average with respect to the transverse variable of a vector field $\bm{v}=(v_i) \in \bm{L}^2(\Omega)$ by $\bar{\bm{v}}$, and it is clearly defined component-wise by $\bar{\bm{v}}:=\left(\bar{v}_i\right)$.
+In the same spirit, we denote the average with respect to the transverse variable of a vector field $\bm{v}=(v_i) \in \bm{L}^2(\Omega)$ by $\bar{\bm{v}}$, defined component-wise by $\bar{\bm{v}}:=\left(\bar{v}_i\right)$.